buildingSMART/IDS-Audit-tool/ids-lib-documentation/IdsLib.IfcSchema/IfcMeasureInformation/UnitTypeEnum.md

 # IfcMeasureInformation.UnitTypeEnum property

-The string value of the UnitType enum of a valid matching unit
+The string value of the UnitType enum of a valid matching unit, it starts with "IfcUnitEnum." or "IfcDerivedUnitEnum."

 ```csharp
 public string UnitTypeEnum { get; }